-Yangpachen is also the site of a monastery that was historically the seat of the Shamarpas of Karma Kagyu.
-The main monastery of the Red Hat school of Karma Kagyu, it was built in around 1490 and has had extensive repairs and additions over the centuries, growing into a major complex for the collection of cultural relics.
-Though the Red Hat school dies out in the late 18th century, the monastery continued and was rebuilt after being partially destroyed during the cultural revolution.
+Yangpachen is also the monastery’s site that was historically the seat of the Shamarpas of Karma Kagyu.
+The main monastery of the Red Hat School of Karma Kagyu was built around 1490 and has had extensive repairs and additions over the centuries, growing into a major complex for the collection of cultural relics.
+Though the Red Hat school dies out in the late 18th century, the monastery was rebuilt after being partially destroyed during the cultural revolution.

-Nearby lays the ancient Kangma Monastery, in Chonggar Village around 16 kilometers from the county seat of Damquka Town.
+Nearby lays the ancient Kangma Monastery, in Chonggar Village, around 16 kilometers from the county seat of Damquka Town.
 The monastery is part of the Gelug School of Tibetan Buddhism and is the largest monastery in the county.
-It is believed that the monastery was built by a monk from the Kangma monastery in Garze Prefecture in Sichuan, and the unique meditation room of the monastery contains over 1,200 carved stone statues of Buddha that date back around 300 years.
+It is believed that a monk built the monastery from the Kangma monastery in Garze Prefecture in Sichuan.
+The unique meditation room of the monastery contains over 1,200 carved stone statues of Buddha that date back around 300 years.

 Lake Namtso, which also lies in Damshong County, is one of the Three Great Sacred Lakes in Tibet, the other two being Lake Yamdrok and Lake Manasarovar.
-The second largest saltwater lake in Tibet, its turquoise-blue waters shine in the bright sunlight.
+The second-largest saltwater lake in Tibet, its turquoise-blue waters shine in the bright sunlight.
 The lake lies in an area of spectacular scenery, surrounded by mountains on all sides, and is well known for the stunning beauty it possesses.
-On the southeastern corner of the lake, on a promontory of land that sticks out into the lake, lies the famous Tashi Dor Monastery.
-A small monastery, with only two main buildings, the Tashi Dor Monastery provides basic accommodations for travelers to the lake and has its own kora route around the monastery and a few other sites of interest on the promontory.
+On the southeastern corner of the lake, the famous Tashi Dor Monastery lies on a promontory of land that sticks out into the lake.
+A small monastery with only two main buildings, the Tashi Dor Monastery provides basic accommodations for travelers to the lake.
+It has its own kora route around the monastery and a few other sites of interest on the promontory.

-One of the most prominent landmarks in Damshong is the Nyenchen Tanglha Peak, the highest mountain in the Nyenchen Tanglha Mountain Range that runs from the northeast to southwest, and has lake Namtso at its feet.
+One of the most prominent landmarks in Damshong is the Nyenchen Tanglha Peak, the highest mountain in the Nyenchen Tanglha Mountain Range that runs from the northeast to the southwest and has Lake Namtso at its feet.
 700 kilometers of high mountains of around 6,500 meters, with the highest peak reaching 7,162 meters above sea level.
-Part of the sub-ranges of the Transhimalaya, the mountains are the source of the Drukla Chu River, also known as the Song Chu River, which flows southeast to eventually join the Yarlung Tsangpo River near Lhasa.
+Part of the sub-ranges of the Transhimalaya, the mountains are the source of the Drukla Chu River, also known as the Song Chu River, which flows southeast to join the Yarlung Tsangpo River near Lhasa eventually.

 Getting to Damshong is normally done by car from Lhasa, and most people visit the area on tours from the Tibetan Capital.
 The drive takes around 3 hours 30 minutes to cover the 160 kilometers to the county, following the G109 Qinghai Tibet Highway heading north.
-From the start of the Qinghai Tibet Highway at Xining, Damshong is around 1,800 kilometers and takes around 26 hours of continuous driving to reach.
-For tourists to the area, travel along the road from Xining takes around 4-5 days and is a long and arduous trip.
+From the Qinghai Tibet Highway at Xining, Damshong is around 1,800 kilometers and takes around 26 hours of continuous driving to reach.
+For tourists to the area, traveling along the road from Xining takes around 4-5 days and is long and arduous.

 You can also reach the county from either Xining or Lhasa on the Qinghai Tibet Railway, and the train stops at the stations in Damquka Town and Yangpachen.
-Two passenger trains stop at the stations daily, and travel time by rail from Lhasa is around 2 hours.
-Buses also now run from Lhasa to Damshong daily, and tickets can be bought at the Dongjiao and Xijiao bus stations in Lhasa.
+Two passenger trains stop at the stations daily, and the travel time from Lhasa is around 2 hours.
+Buses also now run from Lhasa to Damshong daily, and you can buy tickets at the Dongjiao and Xijiao bus stations in Lhasa.